Yaqi Xi

 About

 I am a PhD student in Translation and Transcultural Studies.
-My research focuses on English translations of contemporary Chinese literature.
-I am currently working on my PhD project on translating and audio-remediating contemporary northeast Chinese literature, where I seek to empower literary translators in cultural industries through creative practices of translation and trans-mediation.
+My research focuses on English translations of contemporary Chinese literature, with particular attention to digital humanities methods.
+My current PhD project involves translating and audio-remediating contemporary writing from China’s post-socialist, post-industrial northeast.
+Through this work, I seek to give voice to marginalised communities living amid the industrial ruins, and to those rendered surplus by the extractive logic of post-socialist state capitalism.
+At the same time, I aim to empower literary translators working in cultural industries by foregrounding creative practices of translation and transmediation.
 My PhD research is supervised by Dr David Orrego-Carmona, Dr Qian Liu, and Professor Maureen Freely.

 Research